datadotworld/dwapi-spec/docs/quickstart.md

 Authentication must be provided in API requests via the `Authorization` header.
 For example, for a user whose API token is `my_api_token`, the request header should be `Authorization: Bearer my_api_token`.

-Those developing applications and integrations are encouraged to implement authentication directly within their apps via OAuth.
+Those developing applications and integrations are encouraged to implement authentication directly within their apps via #docTextSection:QRKZGmkzDw89ibrYm.

 ## Content type
 By default, `application/json` is the content type used in request and response bodies.
 Exceptions are noted in respective endpoint documentation.